Frequently asked questions

 The expanded ARC will increase from 78,000 sq./ft. to 138,000 sq./ft.

 Yes.
-In summer 2019 the ENS 700 field will be converted to a synthetic turf field with new LED sports lighting to provide for year round, day and night access and more programming options.
-The additional field space will support drop-in recreation for all SDSU students as well as, intramural sport leagues, fitness and activity classes, sport club practices and competitions, and student club and organization activities.
+In summer 2019 the ENS 700 field was converted to a synthetic turf field with new LED sports lighting to provide for year round, day and night access and more programming options.
+The additional field space supports drop-in recreation for all SDSU students as well as, intramural sport leagues, fitness and activity classes, sport club practices and competitions, and student club and organization activities.

 The project will include private rooms with a single shower, toilet, sink and changing space to provide the greatest degree of privacy.